Solution to the puzzle Tracks.

 return path

-The search function first determines, how many columns and rows the field contains.
-Then, based on the location of the starting cell and the number of columns on the left part of the field, the function selects which set of constraints for rows will be active and which will be inactive at the beginning of search.
-The function then updates the constraints for the columns and rows, based on the location of the starting cell.
-The function then runs the depth-first search and returns its result.
+This function determines, based on the location of the starting cell, which set of row constraints will be active and which will be inactive at the beginning of the search.
+It then updates the column and row constraints, runs the depth-first search and returns the result.

-# if current cell is a finish cell and constraints satisfied, than path is found
+# if current cell is a finish cell and constraints are satisfied, than path is found

 if current_cell == finish and sum(cols_constr) == 0:

-# find adjacent cells for the current cell with corresponding constraints
+# find perspective adjacent cells for the current cell with corresponding constraints

 # we assume, that path is acyclic